Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 L_t = 10 log10(I_t / p_ref^2)
 ```

-This is the quantity used later in masking and excess-level calculations.
+This level is used in the subsequent masking and excess-level calculations.

 ### 5. Critical-band representation